-An estimate of the long-term expected average methylmercury concentrations in Sites Reservoir was calculated by doubling the estimated methylmercury concentration determined for average imports from the Sacramento River (i.e., 0.04 ng/L).
-This estimate of 0.08 ng/L accounts for methylmercury generation within the reservoir and is consistent with the range of methylmercury concentration among nearby reservoirs.
-With the exception of Clear Lake, this value is slightly less than the maximum long-term average water column methylmercury concentration among nearby reservoirs, which is 0.093 ng/L from Indian Valley Reservoir in 2011 (Table 6F-8).
-This estimate is also consistent with the existing literature.
-In assessing the impacts of increasing the size of Muskrat Falls Reservoir in the eastern shield region of Canada, methylmercury fate and transport modeling was conducted that estimated that concentrations in the reservoir would increase about two times baseline concentrations, 10 years after flooding (Harris 2018).

-An estimate of the reasonable worst-case long-term methylmercury concentration, determined by doubling the 75th percentile of inflow concentrations, is 0.12 ng/L. The term "reasonable worst-case" is not necessarily the maximum concentration that could occur at Sites.
+An estimate of the long-term expected average methylmercury concentrations in Sites Reservoir was calculated by doubling the estimated methylmercury concentration determined for imports from the Sacramento River (i.e., 0.05 ng/L).
+This estimate of 0.1 ng/L accounts for methylmercury generation within the reservoir and is consistent with the range of methylmercury concentration among nearby reservoirs.
+With the exception of Clear Lake, this value is slightly greater than the maximum long-term average water column methylmercury concentration among nearby reservoirs, which is from Indian Valley Reservoir (Table 6F-8).
+An estimate of the reasonable worst-case long-term methylmercury concentration is approximately 0.15 ng/L, which is the maximum measured concentration from Indian Valley Reservoir in 2011.
+The term "reasonable worst-case" is not necessarily the maximum concentration that could occur at Sites.
 Rather, it refers to an estimated upper bound of the expected average concentration based on the published literature and site-specific conditions.
-There is inherent uncertainty associated with these estimated concentrations and they may be conservative.
-For example, Indian Valley Reservoir mean and maximum methylmercury concentrations for Sites are comparable, is within a watershed naturally enriched with mercury while the Sites Reservoir is not as enriched and water entering Sites will be primarily from the Sacramento River instead of from the area surrounding the reservoir.